raviolli77/machineLearning_breastCancer_Python/notebooks/int7x_presentation/updated_int7x_report.md

 *Standardization* is an important requirement for many classification models that should be considered when implementing pre-processing.
 Some models (like neural networks) can perform poorly if pre-processing isn't considered, so the `describe()` function can be a good indicator for *standardization*.
 Fortunately Random Forest does not require any pre-processing (for use of categorical data see [sklearn's Encoding Categorical Data](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features) section).

-# <a name='train_test'></a>Creating Training and Test Sets
+# <a name='train_test'></a>Creating Training and Test SetsTraining and Test Sets

 We split the data set into our *training* and *test sets* which will be (pseudo) randomly selected having a 80-20% splt.
 We will use the training set to train our model along with some optimization, and use our test set as the unseen data that will be a useful final metric to let us know how well our model does.

 When using this method for machine learning always be weary of utilizing your test set when creating models.
-The issue of data leakage is a grave and serious issue that is common in practice and can result in over-fitting.
+The issue of data leakage is a serious issue that is common in practice and can result in over-fitting.
 More on data leakage can be found in this [Kaggle article](https://www.kaggle.com/wiki/Leakage)

 ```python